CtripleU/alu-shell/init_files_variables_and_expansions/README.md

 ### Task 13 - Write a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+### Task 14 - Write a script that converts a number from base 10 to base 16.
+- The number in base 10 is stored in the environment variable DECIMAL
+- The script should display the number in base 16, followed by a new line